 Fiona: I wish our phone calls were that flirty...

 Michael: She threatened to kill me.

 - In the same episode, the team is trying to get a drug gang to leave a clinic alone.
 The doctor in charge of the clinic is...less than confident about Michael's chances.

 David: And you're just going to click your fingers and make them go away?

-In "Past and Future Tense, the team is taking on a Russian wetwork team.
+- In 4x07 ("Past & Future Tense"), the team is taking on a Russian wetwork team.
 Cue showdown:

 Paul: Now you're telling me I can't shoot Russians when they invade Florida?

 - Foreshadowed as early as the pilot episode where Michael's landlord discusses the theories the KGB had regarding Mike being too dangerous to be just one man, possibly multiple agents using the same name, or even a special team; and as such something of a bogeyman.